-- 1. Using Joule Gradebook in the "Administration" block, click on "Grades" and "Joule Gradebook."
-This takes you to the course gradebook, and provides you with a list of options/views for entering and reviewing grades. - 2.
-Using Joule Grader in the "Administration" block, click on "Joule Grader."
-This is the best way to grade discussion forums, as it pulls all student posts into sequence for reviewing and grading. - 3.
-Module Grader Click on the assignment, and then click on "View/Grade All Submissions."
-This is the best way to grade assignments using rubrics. - Grader Report in the "Administration" block, click on "Grades View Grader Report."
+- 1. Moodlerooms Grader Using the "Gear" icon ([‡]), located in the upper right corner of every course's home page, click "Moodlerooms Grader". - a.
+This is the best way to grade discussion forums, as it pulls all student posts into sequence for reviewing and grading. - 2.
+Assignment Grader Click on the assignment title, and then click on "View All Submissions." - a.
+This is the best way to grade assignments using rubrics, described in detail above. - b.
+You may download all student submissions by clicking the drop-down menu entitled "Grading action" and then click "Download all submissions."